Where to Stay in Tuscany

 Pistoia: Tuscany’s Hidden Gem

-This might not appear on the radars of many tourists.
+This spot might not appear on the radar of many tourists.
 However, Pistoia is another great launching point for excursions into Lucca and Florence.
 This is primarily because it sits halfway between the two provinces, on a train line to each.

 Hailed as a European City of Culture, it sits at the foot of the Apennine mountains.
 In fact, some of its best art pieces are stored in the Museo dell’Antico Palazzo dei Vescovi.
 The Cappella del Tau, on the other hand, is a treat for anyone who appreciates the Gothic style of architecture.